There are clear dos and don’ts when writing a cold call script and they’re outlined below.

 - Tell the prospect that you’re not sure if you can help them in the cold call script.
 This will decrease their guard as well as build rapport.

 - Ask a series of questions in order to qualify the prospect as well as gather information.

 - Do not ask too many questions or turn the cold call script into an interview process.

 - Do not go into a full solution overview at this point.
-The goal of your cold call script is to build enough interest in order to schedule a first conversation with the prospect.
+The goal of your is to build enough interest in order to schedule a first conversation with the prospect.

 - Operate with the goal of the cold call being to get their agreement to discuss the subject in more detail with you.
 This can be seen as a first conversation.